hotosm/docs/docs/tools-summary.md

 - Take the users input for what data they need, over what area.
 - Calls Raw Data API to extract and filter the data.
-- Receives back the data in the user requested format, e.g. a JSON for use in another tool, or a geopackage for use in GIS software by a user.
+- Receives back the data in the user requested format.

+> This is essentially the more user-centric frontend for raw-data-api.

 ### Tasking Manager